 University of Florida School of Physician Assistant Studies

-The School of Physician Assistant Studies at the University of Florida was the first in the state and remains the only state-funded graduate level educational program for Physician Assistants in Florida.
-The School holds the distinction of being legislatively-mandated, in recognition of the tremendous need and demand for mid-level health practitioners in the state and the nation.
-To date, the UF School of Physician Assistant Studies has produced 1873 graduates, more than two-thirds of whom remain in Florida for clinical practice.
+The School of Physician Assistant Studies at the University of Florida was the first state-funded graduate level educational program for Physician Assistants in Florida, in recognition of the tremendous need and demand for mid-level health practitioners in the state and the nation.
+To date, the UF School of Physician Assistant Studies has produced ~2000 graduates, more than two-thirds of whom remain in Florida for clinical practice.

 The University of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor, master, specialist, engineer, doctoral and professional degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-697-4500 for questions about the accreditation of the University of Florida.

 1972 PA Program (PAP), affiliated with the UF College of Medicine (COM), was established as an Associate of Science degree program at Santa Fe Community College in Gainesville.
 First class begins.

 1977 PAP moves to UF COM as a Bachelor of Science degree program.

 1983 PAP moves to UF College of Allied Health Professions with pledged resources and support from UF COM.

 1993 PAP returns to COM with the Department of Medicine as its academic home.

 1994 PAP doubles enrollment from classes of 30 to classes of 60 in response to legislative mandate.